New dental recommendations handed down for Tomah VA

-Authorities say the dentist didn't properly sterilize his tools over the span of a year, potentially exposing veterans to serious diseases including HIV and Hepatitis.
-However the report showed all veterans tested healthy.
+Authorities say the dentist didn't properly sterilize his tools over the span of a year, between October 2015 and October 2016, potentially exposing veterans to serious diseases including HIV and Hepatitis.

+A VA Office of Inspector General (OIG) report released Thursday showed that VA officials offered health testing to the 592 veterans who were treated by the dentist.

+The report does not say how many of the veterans, if any, had any positive test results.

+The dentist in question was reassigned to administrative duties following the discovery of what happened and resigned from his position a month later according to the VA's report.

+Both the dentist and former Chief of Dental Services, who had retired in September 2016, refused to speak to the Inspector General staff preparing the report.

-Now the inspector general has recommended improved oversight of the VA Dental Clinic in Tomah and new training on reporting healthcare quality issues.
+The OIG report made several recommendations from regarding oversight of the VA Dental Clinic.
+They include unannounced inspections of the clinic and training on reporting healthcare quality issues.

 Can't Find Something?